 Make on-time payments for any outstanding debt

 In some bankruptcies, you may choose to maintain the loan.
 The debt may not be included in the discharge.
 This is most common with home loans and car loans.
-If you maintain any debt like this, it is critical that you make payments on time.
+If you maintain any debt like this, you must make payments on time.

 A strong payment history with these lenders is going to give you the very best boost to your credit score in the coming months and years.
 How can you make sure you don’t miss payments?